MelphiliusLee/Rose-Period/README.md

 ## 💡 What it does
 Rose Period is an **all-in-one iOS app** designed for women’s health, featuring:
-1. 🤖 **Chatbot:** Ask questions, seek advice, or have conversations on women’s health topics.
+1. 🤖 **Chatbot:** Engage in conversations, ask questions, or seek advice on women’s health topics with responses personalized to your unique health data.
 2. 📅 **Period Tracker:** Log your menstrual cycle and predict your next period.
-3. 🌸 **Community Hub:** Share stories, concerns, and experiences in a supportive environment.

 ---